How can I sign up?

 Who determines who is in a Small Groups?

 You do.
-The makeup of a Community Group is largely decided by those who wish to join.
+The makeup of a Small Group is largely decided by those who wish to join.
 However some groups may target a particular demographic and therefore are not suitable for everyone.

 Read this extended article on Small Groups if you want to study this topic further.